We purchase meat, poultry and eggs from suppliers worldwide.

 We partner with our suppliers and other industry stakeholders on collaborative projects to improve animal welfare and the environmental sustainability of livestock production.

-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our tier 1 direct suppliers and corresponding slaughterhouses (for meat and poultry) and breaking locations for eggs, along with the countries of origin.
+To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our tier 1 direct suppliers and corresponding slaughterhouses (pdf, 200Kb) (for meat and poultry) and breaking locations for eggs, along with the countries of origin.

 Working to eliminate deforestation in meat production